Large Black: History

 The Large Black resulted from the amalgamation of black pigs from two geographically separate areas, Devon and Cornwall in the south-west of England, and Essex, Suffolk and Kent in the east.
 The pigs from eastern England, mainly Essex, were influenced by importations from China in the late 18th century, while those from Devon and Cornwall were probably more closely related to the pigs in mainland Europe, particularly France.
 The Devon pigs were originally selected for "the length of their bodies, ears, noses, tail and hair, the longer the better, without reference to quality or substance", but selective breeding brought improvements to the breed, and by 1850 the type was small-boned and thick-bodied, with good conformation and constitution.
 Alternative origins proposed for the black colour of the breed are black Guinea hogs imported from Africa (similar to the Guinea Hog of the US) or from Neapolitan pigs.

 During the late nineteenth century, the Large Black grew in popularity.
-A breed association, the Large Black Pig Society, was formed in 1898 or 1899, in Ipswich, Suffolk.
+A breed association, the Large Black Pig Society, was formed in 1898 or 1899, in Ipswich, in Suffolk.
 A trademark, consisting of the letters LBP within a shield, was registered in 1902.

 The Herd Book of Large Black Pigs was first published in 1899.
 In it the black pigs of Devon and Cornwall were combined under one name with the remnants of the smaller Black Essex, Black Suffolk or Small Black, and other black East Anglian breeds whose numbers had fallen below sustainable levels.
 There were considerable variations between the types in the two areas, but breeding stock was exchanged between them and by 1913 "general uniformity" had been achieved.

-1920s to modern times

-In 1919 a Large Black sow was Supreme Champion at Smithfield (UK), and at the Royal Show that year 121 Large Blacks were entered, more than any other breed.
-Popularity of the breed peaked in the 1920s, however, and after World War II, population numbers declined as farmers began to favour pig breeds that would do well in intensive indoor farming.
+In 1919 a Large Black sow was supreme champion at the Smithfield Show in the Agricultural Hall in Islington, and at the Royal Show that year 121 Large Blacks were entered, more than of any other breed.
+Breed numbers peaked in the 1920s, and fell further after the Second World War as farmers turned to pigs better suited to intensive indoor farming.
 The breed association was merged with the National Pig Breeders Association (later the British Pig Association) in 1949.

 In 1955 the Howitt report on the development of pig production in the United Kingdom was published.
-Its main conclusions were that UK pig farms were poorly placed to compete with European producers, that the diversity of local breeds in the UK was an obstacle to progress, and that British pig farmers should focus on three breeds only: the Welsh, the British Landrace, and the Large White.
+Its main conclusions were that pig farms were poorly placed to compete with European producers, that the diversity of local breeds was an obstacle to progress, and that British pig farmers should focus on three breeds only: the Welsh, the British Landrace, and the Large White.
 The report initiated a period of decline in all other British pig breeds, including the Large Black.
-By the time the Rare Breeds Survival Trust was founded 1973, numbers of all traditional pig breeds were dangerously low, and many of them were extinct.
-The Large Black was placed on the Trust's endangered list.
+By the time the Rare Breeds Survival Trust was founded in 1973, numbers of all traditional breeds of pig were dangerously low, and many of them were extinct; the Large Black was listed as endangered.